 Life is full of surprises and regardless of how well you plan, often times things beyond your control occur and can ruin the best intentions.
 There are times that work gets so crazy that even the most dedicated fitness enthusiast can’t get in a workout.
 Maybe you have an ailing child or parent who consumes all of your time.
 Or maybe you did the unthinkable and worked out like an 18 year old ninja and injured yourself.
 But probably you just did what many of us do — you started eating unhealthy and you stopped exercising.
 The bottom line is it doesn’t matter how you ended up here — what’s important is how you get back on track.

 I know many of you think that I’m the iron woman, steadfast in my life of excellent nutritional eating and long, grueling workouts.
 While this is true most of the time, I have fallen off the wagon more times than I can count.
-The numerous and painful surgeries I have had — spinal fusion with hardware, broken shoulder, hip replacement and massive dental work — knocked me down hard.
+The numerous and painful surgeries I have had — spinal fusion with hardware, broken shoulder, hip replacements and massive dental work — knocked me down hard.
 Additionally, just like all of you, I have had long stretches of time when fitness had to be put on the back burner because of life issues that consumed all my time.
 Then there were times when I just got lazy, ate like a pig and stopped going to the gym.

 These difficult times helped me develop a strategy that allows you to ease back into your fitness program simply.
 Of course, recovering from a serious injury or illness cannot equate with eating an entire cake and gallon of ice cream every night for a month, but the process of getting back on track are very similar.